+

 How many ml in an average bottle of wine?

-A typical bottle size of wine in the United States is 750 ml.
+A typical bottle size of let's say, a sparkling wine in the United States is 750 ml.
 (Or roughly 25 ounces.)

 bottle of wine on a shelf